flovelace/jquery-colour-solution/README.md

 # jQuery Colour Solution
 ## Purpose
-The purpose this short coding exercise is to demonstrate how to use jQuery, and change the background colour on button click with a function.
+The purpose of this short coding exercise is to demonstrate how to use jQuery, and change the background colour on button click with a function.
 ## Built with
 HTML
 JavaScript